Become A Freemason

 While the requirements for becoming a Freemason are simple, the process is a formal one, as it has been for hundreds of years.

 The first step to becoming a Freemason is to talk to one (‘to be one ask one’ or 2B1ASK1).
-Don't worry if you don’t know a Freemason, contact us and someone from our Membership Committee will meet with you.
+Don't worry if you don’t know a Freemason, complete our member enquiry form and someone from our Membership Committee will meet with you.

 Choosing the right lodge is very important as you’ll spend most of your Masonic career with the members of that lodge, so we’ll guide you towards one near where you live that would suit.
 You might visit that lodge after a meeting one evening and join the festive board (dinner) to get an idea of who the members are, what the lodge does, what the vibe of the lodge is, etc.